ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/injunctions.md

 ###Occupation orders
 An occupation order is a court order that decides who should carry on living in the home in the short term after there has been violence or harassment in a relationship.

+##Legal aid for perpetrators of domestic abuse

-Legal Aid is available for perpetrators of domestic abuse to defend themselves against an application for these orders.
+Legal aid is available for perpetrators of domestic abuse to defend themselves against an application for these orders.